Ian Rush: Liverpool (second spell): 1988–1996

 Although the ban on English clubs in European competition was lifted for the 1990–91 season, Liverpool were unable to compete in the European Cup as UEFA ruled that they would have to serve an extra year's suspension.

 1990–91 saw Rush continue to score regularly and Liverpool led the table from the start of the season until January, having won their opening eight league games, but they were then overhauled by Arsenal and on 22 February 1991 Dalglish announced his resignation as manager.
 He was replaced by Graeme Souness but the change of manager was not enough to prevent the league title from slipping away from Anfield.
-Shortly after Dalglish's resignation, Liverpool were eliminated from the FA Cup in the fifth round by neighbours Everton, seeing their double hopes eliminated for the fourth season running (though this time at a much earlier stage).
-However, Liverpool finished second and were finally readmitted to European competition, qualifying for the UEFA Cup and giving Rush and his teammates their first chance of European action since 1984–85.
+Shortly after Dalglish's resignation, Liverpool were eliminated from the FA Cup in the fifth round by neighbours Everton.
+Liverpool finished second and were finally readmitted to European competition, qualifying for the UEFA Cup and giving Rush and his teammates their first chance of European action since 1984–85.

 In 1992, he picked up a third FA Cup winners' medal, scoring Liverpool's second goal, in the 67th minute, in the 2–0 win against Second Division Sunderland at Wembley.
-This gave Rush and his colleagues another chance of European football, this time in the shape of the Cup Winners' Cup.
+This gave Rush and his colleagues another chance of European football, this time in the Cup Winners' Cup.
 It was a successful end to a season where Rush had struggled with injuries, and Liverpool had finished sixth in the league.
-However, his third goal came in a crucial 2–0 home win over Manchester United on 26 April 1992 which denied their arch-rivals the championship, the title going instead to Leeds United – the conclusion to a campaign where the title challenge had been mostly a two-horse race in which Liverpool had merely been on the fringes.
-Surprisingly, this was the first time he had scored against Manchester United.
+His third goal came in a crucial 2–0 home win over Manchester United on 26 April 1992 which denied their arch-rivals the championship, the title going instead to Leeds United – the conclusion to a campaign where the title challenge had been mostly a two-horse race in which Liverpool had merely been on the fringes.
+This was the first time he had scored against Manchester United.
 Liverpool managed only a sixth-place finish in the league that season, the first time since 1981 that they had not finished champions or runners-up.